upleveled/system-setup/windows.md

     4. Open the start menu and search for "Ubuntu".
 Start it - it should ask you to create a user with a password.
 This will be your user to log in to your Ubuntu Linux Subsystem - note down the username and password somewhere secure to make sure you do not forget it.
     5. Open the start menu and search for "Docker Desktop".
 Start it and go to the Settings.
 Under the General tab, you will find an option called "Use WSL 2 based engine".
 Make sure this is checked.

-17. Test if Docker is installed by running the following command on the command line:
+18. Test if Docker is installed by running the following command on the command line:

     ```bash
     docker run hello-world
     ```

     It should print out a welcome message like this:<br><br>
     <img src="macos-6-docker-hello-world.png"><br><br>
-18. Next we will install some Windows build tools that help with installing packages for Node.js.
-Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".

-    Copy the following text, paste it in Hyper and hit return.

-    ```bash
-    choco install python visualcpp-build-tools -y
-    npm config set msvs_version 2017
-    ```

 19. <a name="expo-react-native"></a>We will now install Expo CLI for React Native.
 Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".